How to Install Yarn on Ubuntu

 Follow the below procedure to upgrade Yarn from the classic to the latest version:

-1. Run the npm install command to ensure that the classic Yarn is updated to the latest 1.x version:
+1. Run the command below to ensure that the classic Yarn is updated to the latest 1.x version:

 sudo npm install -g yarn

-2. Switch to the modern Yarn version by typing:
+2. Switch to the modern Yarn version with the following command:

 yarn set version berry